obi-wan-shinobi/Resume/README.md

 # Resume
 **Didn't expect people to come snooping in here but thanks** :grimacing:

-There is a short (one page) and a long (three page) version in here
+There is a short (one page) and a long (three page) version of my resume
   - [One Page](one_page/One_page.pdf)
   - [Multiple Pages](multiple_pages/Multiple_pages.pdf)